Charles Manson, leader of murderous '60s cult, dead at 83

 "I was mesmerized by his mind and the things he professed," Manson Family member Leslie van Houten once said.

-"They worshipped Charlie like a god," former Manson Family member Barbara Hoyt told CNN.
+"They worshiped Charlie like a god," former Manson Family member Barbara Hoyt told CNN.

 While in prison as a young man, Manson would listen to the radio.
 Inspired by the Beatles, he started writing songs and performing in prison shows.